 *Please note: The cost of the weekend is highly subsidized, with assistance from Reshet Ramah, to ensure accessibility for all families.
 If you feel that you can contribute more to help other families participate, we welcome you to do so.
 A limited number of scholarships are also available.

 Rates for the weekend include private, heated cabin accommodations, kosher meals, snacks, childcare, and all activities.
-Families have a choice of housing options ranging from heated private cabins (at no additional cost) to upgraded accommodations in the Guest House, or Mirpa’ah (Infirmary).
-Upgraded housing is reserved on a first-come-first serve basis for an addition fee.
+Families have a choice of housing options ranging from heated private cabins (at no additional cost) to upgraded accommodations in the Guest House or Mirpa’ah (Infirmary).
+Upgraded housing is reserved on a first-come-first serve basis for an additional fee.